-As noted in the introduction, a review of improvements in consumer welfare in deregulated industries64 concluded that substantial price reductions resulted from deregulation in airlines, trucking, railroads, and natural gas.
-The review notes that reductions in real terms ranged from 30 to 75% in these industries.
+A review of improvements in consumer welfare in other deregulated industries concluded that substantial price reductions resulted from deregulation in airlines, trucking, railroads, and natural gas.
+The review notes that price reductions in real terms ranged from 30 to 75% in these industries.